Citigroup considering divestiture of some foreign consumer units - Bloomberg Law

 The discussions are around divesting units across retail banking in the Asia-Pacific region, the report bit.ly/3pD57WP said.

+“As our incoming CEO Jane Fraser said in January, we are undertaking a dispassionate and thorough review of our strategy,” a Citigroup spokesperson told Reuters.

+“Many different options are being considered and we will take the right amount of time before making any decisions.”

-The move, part of incoming Chief Executive Officer Jane Fraser’s attempt to simplify the bank, can see units in South Korea, Thailand, the Philippines and Australia being divested, the report added.
+The move, part of Fraser’s attempt to simplify the bank, can see units in South Korea, Thailand, the Philippines and Australia being divested, the Bloomberg report said.

 However, no decision has been made, according to the report.